jordandoan/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational databases is one structure of a database, while SQL is a language for querying relational databases.
+Relational databases main feature is having different schemas/tables and are connected to other tables through a relation which are known as foreign keys (usually an ID).

 - [ ] Why do tables need a `primary key`?
+Tables need a primary key in order to make it distinct itself from other data entries.
+This is usually an ID.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We need a third table that references both tables.

 ## Minimum Viable Product